AlphaDDA: Strategies for Adjusting the Playing Strength of a Fully Trained AlphaZero System to a Suitable Human Training Partner: Elo rating

 \section{Elo rating}

-Elo rating is a popular metric to measure relative strength of a player.
-We can estimate the probability that player A defeats player B $p(A ~\rm{defeats}~ B)$ using Elo rating $e$. $p(A ~\rm{defeats}~ B)$ is denoted by
+Elo rating is a popular metric to measure the relative strength of a player.
+We can estimate the probability that player A defeats player B $p(A ~\rm{defeats}~ B)$ using the Elo rating $e$. $p(A ~\rm{defeats}~ B)$ is denoted by

-where $e(A)$ is the elo rating of player A. After $N_G$ games, the new Elo rating of player A $e'(A)$ is calculated using the following equation:
+where $e(A)$ is the Elo rating of player A. After $N_G$ games, the new Elo rating of player A $e'(A)$ is calculated using the following equation:

 where $N_\mathrm{win}$ is the number of times that player A wins.
 In this study, $K = 8$.